-We are a clinical-stage company and have only a limited operating history.
+We are considered a clinical-stage company and have only a limited operating history.
 To date, we have invested substantially all of our efforts and financial resources to identifying, acquiring, and developing our product candidates, including conducting clinical studies and providing general and administrative support for these operations.
 To date, we have funded our operations primarily from the sale of equity securities.

 We have never been profitable and have incurred net losses in each year since inception.
-Our net losses were \$21.4 and \$13.6 million for the three months ended March 31, 2015 and 2014, respectively.
+Our net losses were \$52.8 million and \$21.4 million for the three months ended March 31, 2016 and 2015, respectively.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.